 New Albany Farmers Market

 When: Thursday | June 8–September 7 | 4–7 p.m.

 Where: New Albany Market Square | 200 Market St.

 The Healthy New Albany Farmers Market is a staple on the community events calendar.
 You can find seasonal offerings, an inviting array of produce, fresh baked goods, savory pastries, and locally made honey, coffee, and beautifully hand-crafted products, all located in scenic downtown New Albany.

 North Market Farmers’ Market

 Where: North Market Outdoor Pavilion | 59 Spruce St.

-One of the oldest and largest markets in the area, the North Market Farmers’ Market allows customers to buy fresh-picked produce directly from local farmers.
-Additionally, local entrepreneurs are on site selling hand-made and vintage items such as art and jewelry to create a fully experiential Farmer’s Market.
-Of course, you can always check out the nearly 40 vendors inside the North Market as well!
+One of the oldest and largest markets in the area with nearly 30 vendors, the North Market Farmers’ Market allows customers to buy fresh-picked produce directly from local farmers.
+Additionally, local entrepreneurs are on site selling hand-made and vintage items such as art and jewelry.

-Originally established in 1989 by local farmers as a way to allow transit users and downtown workers with easy access to fresh, affordable produce, Pearl Market expanded in 2001 to also welcome local artisans to join the mix.
+Originally established in the 1990s by local farmers as a way to allow transit users and downtown workers with easy access to fresh, affordable produce, Pearl Market expanded in the early 2000s to also welcome local artisans to the mix.
 The historic Pearl Alley now takes on an almost festival-like feel, allowing residents and visitors to shop local from a mix of healthy, farm-fresh foods and innovative foods.